xiaoying01/deleteLater.github.io/_posts/2018-09-12-hello-world-haha.markdown

 tags: [Blog, StartPoint]
 author: Zhang # Add name author (optional)
 ---
 You’ll find this post in your _**_posts**_ directory.
 Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run _**jekyll serve**_, which launches a web server and auto-regenerates your site when a file is updated.:grinning:
+You can rebuild the site in many different ways, but the most common way is to run _**jekyll serve**_, which launches a web server and auto-regenerates your site when a file is updated.

-To add new posts, simply add a file in the _**_posts**_ directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
+To add new posts, simply add a file in the _**_posts**_ directory that follows the convention _YYYY-MM-DD-name-of-post.ext_ and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

 Jekyll also offers powerful support for code snippets: